 When pain becomes a major problem and less potent pain relievers are ineffective, doctors may try corticosteroid (steroid) injections into the joint.
 Corticosteroid shots are useful only if inflammation is present in the joint.
 Relief from pain and inflammation is of short duration, and this treatment is rarely used for chronic osteoarthritis.
 The American College of Rheumatology does not recommend these injections for hand osteoarthritis.

-Injections of hyaluronic acid (such as Hyalgan, Synvisc, Artzal, and Nuflexxa) into the joint -- a procedure called viscosupplementation – are a controversial treatment for knee osteoarthritis.
-Evidence indicates that these injections provide only very modest short-term pain relief at best.
+Injections of hyaluronic acid (Hyalgan, Synvisc, and Euflexxa) into the joint, a procedure called viscosupplementation, is a controversial treatment for knee osteoarthritis.
+Evidence indicates that these injections provide modest, short-term pain relief at best.
 Some studies suggest these injections may increase the risk for swelling and inflammation.
-The American Academy of Orthopedic Surgeons no longer recommends viscosupplementation as a treatment for patients with symptomatic osteoarthritis of the knee.
+The American Academy of Orthopedic Surgeons no longer recommends viscosupplementation as a treatment for people with symptomatic osteoarthritis of the knee.

 If lifestyle measures and medications fail to relieve pain and increase function, surgery may be an option.
 Certain surgical procedures can help relieve pain if medications fail.
-Even with these procedures, however, joint replacement may still be needed later on.
+Even with these procedures, joint replacement may still be needed later on.

-Complications.
-Complications can occur, and, although uncommon, some can be life threatening.
+Complications from joint replacement can occur and, in rare cases, be life threatening.
 In addition to blood loss and infection, deep blood clots in the legs (deep venous thrombosis) are a serious potential complication.
 These clots can potentially travel to the lungs (pulmonary embolism) and pose a risk for death.
-Patients who are overweight are at higher than average risk for blood clots.
+People who are overweight are at higher than average risk for blood clots.

 Metal ball and socket components are sometimes used in both total hip replacement and hip resurfacing procedures.
 The FDA is currently reviewing the safety of these "metal-on-metal" components to see if they increase swelling and pain.
 There is also concern that metal ions (particles) may be released into the bloodstream, where they might trigger allergic reactions and other problems.
 Talk with your surgeon about the type of materials that will be used in your procedure and their possible risks and benefits.
 If you experience any swelling or pain after surgery, be sure to notify your doctor.